NRDD-constraints/NRDD/README.md

-# NRDD-constraints : A python tool for calculating the exclusion plot for Dark Matter interactions with the Standard Model in non-relativistic Effective Theory Model.
+# NRDD_constraints : A python tool for calculating the exclusion plot for Dark Matter interactions with the Standard Model in non-relativistic Effective Theory Model.

 <code> NRDD-constraints</code> tool provides simple interpolating function written in python
 for a given generalized non-relativistic (NR) term among those listed in Table 2 of [arXiv: 1809.XXXXX](https://arxiv.org/).
 The package contains three files:

-* The code, **NRDD-constraints.py**
+* The code, **NRDD_constraints.py**
-* A simple driver, **NRDD-constraints-example.py**
+* A simple driver, **NRDD_constraints-example.py**
 * A data file, **data.npy**

 You can get the latest version of <code> NRDD-constraints</code> from [github](https://github.com/NRDD-constraints/NRDD).